w3c/adapt/explainers/discoverable-destinations.md

 * Specifying the interface within the UA (or UA extension) by which the user can navigate to supported well-known pages.

-Though detailed UI design is out of scope, an proof-of-concept UI for enumerating a site's discoverable destinations is depicted below.
+Though detailed UI design is out of scope, a proof-of-concept UI for enumerating a site's discoverable destinations is depicted below.

 ![A fictional ACME Inc. home page, with the extension pop-up open, showing 6 buttons, each containing emoji and accompanying text names for the discoverable destinations offered by the site: home, accessibility statement, contact, help, log in, and products.](../presentations/ac2024/ext02.png)